vishal-s-patil/loyal.market-fractal-bitcoin-cat-smartcontract/Readme.md

 ## Goal Description

+Startups and early-stage founders often struggle to build a thriving ecosystem due to a lack of a unified platform that attracts and engages users effectively.
+Despite the crucial role of early adopters—such as the first 100, 1,000, 2,000, or 5,000 users—in fostering community growth, these loyal contributors often go under-recognized and under-incentivized.

+To address this gap, Loyal.market emerges as a platform where users can actively participate in the growth of startups and collections by engaging in activities outlined by the founders.
+In return, their loyalty and contributions are rewarded with significant incentives in the form of liquidity tokens.
+These tokens are purpose-bound, creating a meaningful and spendable value ecosystem that empowers both users and startups to grow together.

-The **Bitcoin On-Chain Loyalty Program** is a decentralized application (DApp) that rewards users for their engagement with various social media platforms (like Twitter, Discord, etc.) through blockchain transactions.
+The **Bitcoin On-Chain Loyalty Program, Loyal.Market** is a decentralized application (DApp) that rewards users for their engagement with various social media platforms (like Twitter, Discord, etc.) through blockchain transactions.
 By utilizing Bitcoin's OP_RETURN output, the program tracks users' actions on-chain, making their interactions immutable and verifiable.
 Users accumulate loyalty points for each interaction, which can later be redeemed for rewards such as airdrops or special incentives.

 ### Key Features: